munificent/craftinginterpreters/book/introduction.md

 insert it in your ever-growing implementation.

-Many other language books and language implementations use tools like [Lex][] and <span name="yacc">[Yacc][]</span>, "compiler-compilers" to automatically generate some of the source files for an implementation from some higher level description.
+Many other language books and language implementations use tools like [Lex][] and <span name="yacc">[Yacc][]</span>, so-called **compiler-compilers** that automatically generate some of the source files for an implementation from some higher level description.
 There are pros and cons to tools like those, and strong opinions -- some might say religious convictions -- on both sides.

 <aside name="yacc">